Re^2TAL: Rewiring Pretrained Video Backbones for Reversible Temporal Action Localization: Introduction

 Conversely, it would be beneficial to be able to convert existing non-reversible video backbones to reversible ones, which would \textbf{(1)} avail a large variety of architectures and \textbf{(2)} allow us to reuse the large compute resources that had already been invested in training the non-reversible video backbones.
 Since pre-trained video backbones are a crucial part of TAL, the ability to convert off-the-shelf backbones to reversible ones is a key to unleash their power in this task.

-In this work, for end-to-end \underline{TAL}, we propose a principled approach to \underline{Re}wire the architectural connections of a pre-trained non-reversible backbone to make it \underline{Re}versible (dubbed Re$^2$TAL).
-Network modules with a residual connection (res-module for short), such as a Resnet block~\cite{he2016deep} or a Transformer MLP/attention layer~\cite{ViT}, is the most popular design recently. \textbf{Given any network composed of residual modules, we can apply our rewiring technique to convert it to a corresponding reversible network} without introducing or removing any trainable parameters.
+In this work, for end-to-end \underline{TAL}, we propose a principled approach to \underline{Re}wire the architectural connections of a pre-trained non-reversible backbone to make it \underline{Re}versible, dubbed Re$^2$TAL.
+Network modules with a residual connection (res-module for short), such as a Resnet block~\cite{he2016deep} or a Transformer MLP/attention layer~\cite{ViT}, are the most popular design recently. \textbf{Given any network composed of residual modules, we can apply our rewiring technique to convert it to a corresponding reversible network} without introducing or removing any trainable parameters.
 Instead of training from scratch, our reversible network can reuse the non-reversible network's parameters and only needs a small number of epochs for finetuning to reach similar performance.
-In summary, our contributions are three-fold.
+We summarize our contributions as follows.

 (1) We propose a novel approach to construct and train reversible video backbones parsimoniously by architectural rewiring from an off-the-shelf pre-trained video backbone.
 This not only provides a large collection of reversible candidates, but also allows reusing the large compute resources invested in pre-training these models.
 We apply our rewiring technique to various kinds of representative video backbones, including transformer-based Video Swin and ConvNet-based Slowfast, and demonstrate that our reversible networks can reach the same performance of their non-reversible counterparts with only minimum finetuning effort (as low as 10 epochs compared to 300 epochs for training from scratch).